-- You are a member in good standing of the Construction and Specialized Workers' Union Local 1611 with your union dues fully paid; and - 2.
-You have worked at least 250 hours for a contributory employer within six continuous months.
-Note that hours age after six months.
+- You are a member in good standing of the Construction and Specialized Workers' Union Local 1611 with your union dues fully paid; and - You have worked at least 250 hours for a contributory employer within six continuous months.
+Note that hours drop from your hourbank after six months if you do not start coverage through the plan.